Graduate Students

 Broadly, I’m interested in exploring how transdiagnostic risk factors influence internalizing psychopathology.
 I plan to utilize momentary assessment to investigate these relationships dynamically, with the goal of understanding how certain contextual features (such as social setting or culture) influence self-regulation.
 Ultimately, I hope for my work to inform efforts to identify and assist those at high risk for developing internalizing disorders.

-I will be on internship in 2025-2026 at the Montana VA Health Care System in Fort Harrison, MT
+I am on internship in 2025-2026 at the Montana VA Health Care System in Fort Harrison, MT

 Caitlin Gregory